cpetersen/lighthouse-iphone/README.markdown

 * webkit view for html ticket bodies

 # BUGS
-* Update root view when adding a projects
-* update projects/subprojects when api key is saved
 * activity indicator doesn't appear on second and third page view
 * ERRORS
 	* Error when api key is wrong